wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-27-use-docker-to-kickstart-your-drupal-development.markdown

 ### The result

 If you didn't change the port-forwarding options, you can now point your browser to `http://localhost:8080` and see your new Drupal site.
 You can log in with *admin:admin*.

+*Note: remember that Windows and Mac OS requires an extra step for the port-forwarding.
+Read the above articles.*

 You can SSH into the Docker container (Windows users, use [PuTTy](http://www.chiark.greenend.org.uk/~sgtatham/putty/)):